China's EV maker Xpeng files for Hong Kong listing - News Break

 U.S.-listed shares of the company rose more than 5% to $42.02 in premarket trading.

-Reuters reported Xpeng's Hong Kong listing plan in March, citing people familiar with the matter.
-Rival Nio Inc (NIO.N) and Li Auto (L87Ay.F) have similar plans, sources said.
+Reuters reported Xpeng’s Hong Kong listing plan in March, citing people familiar with the matter.
+Rival Nio Inc and Li Auto have similar plans, sources said.

 Xpeng, which went public in New York last year, has a market capitalisation of $32 billion.
 It is based in the Chinese southern city of Guangzhou, and makes two sedan models and one sport-utility vehicle model at two domestic factories.